By Brian Richards | Social Media | June 29, 2017 |

 …This is not the first time that Williams has displayed her extraordinary physique.
 She did so memorably in 2009 for one of ESPN’s body issues.
 Back then, she was an athlete showing off her professional instrument.
 This Vanity Fair cover is about voyeurism.
 It reminds us that life’s milestones are not real until they are publicly validated.
 It’s yet another way in which celebrities pony up a piece of themselves to the public, making it that much more difficult to create boundaries in the future.
 Does anyone still actually want boundaries?
 Perhaps not.

 If Taylor Swift were to suddenly announce her pregnancy, would she also be the subject of opinion pieces stating that we don’t need to see any more celebrities on magazine covers showing off their naked and pregnant bodies to the world?
-Or would she be the subject of articles stating how much she has clearly grown and matured before our very eyes ever since she first appeared on the country-music scene, and write with pride and admiration how far she has come in who she is and how she represents herself, and how she represents the many women who look up to her?
+Or would she be the subject of articles stating how much she has clearly grown and matured before our very eyes ever since she first appeared on the country music scene, and write with pride and admiration about how far she has come in who she is and how she represents herself, and how she represents the many women who look up to her?
 It’s highly unlikely that we’re going to start demanding that female celebrities stop appearing in photoshoots in which they appear to be barely clothed or not clothed at all, and yet there’s something about seeing a woman basking in her pregnancy for the world to see that makes people wince and go, “I think pregnancy is great and beautiful, buuuuuuuuuut…” Or at the very least there’s something about Serena basking in her pregnancy that makes some people reach that breaking point (or pretend to reach that breaking point so that we have a reason to click on the content of their newspapers) in seeing such imagery and say that enough is enough.

-Here’s a list of the many things that Serena Williams has done and accomplished in her career, and also the list of things that Serena has had to put up with and be judged for as a result of what she has done and accomplished in her career:
+Here’s a list of the many things that Serena Williams has done and accomplished in her career, and also the list of things that Serena has had to put up with and be judged for, as a result of what she has done and accomplished in her career:

 - Won 23 Grand Slam titles